 The derived units are also complete in the sense that one and only one unit exists for every defined physical quantity.
 Although it is possible to express many units in more than one way, they are all equivalent.
 The converse statement is not necessarily true, however.
 Some units are used for more than one physical quantity.

-- s−1 is used for frequency (hertz), angular frequency (radian per second), becquerel (decays per second)
+- 1/s is used for frequency (cycles per second or hertz), angular frequency (radian per second), and becquerel (decays per second)

 - J/kg is used in radiology for absorbed dose (gray) and equivalent dose (sievert)

 |quantity||name||symbol||in terms of…|